 - This will help you gain confidence in this section.
 This will also take away a lot of burden from you and help you prepare efficiently.

 - As mentioned earlier, the static general knowledge has been losing its value in the exam and more emphasis is being laid on current affairs now, as seen through the analysis of the previous year's papers.
 Always be prepared for something unexpected as nothing can be predicted before the exam.

 - Watching National and International news regularly is another factor that will contribute to strengthening your Current Affairs Section.
 This will help you know about the current issues in detail.
 Also, make systematic notes of the news which will be of great help later.

-- Mock tests are the best sources of a variety of questions from different topics.
-You will get the knowledge of various questions asked from diverse topics.
+- Mock tests are the best sources of a variety of questions on different topics.
+You will get the knowledge of various questions asked on diverse topics.

 - CLAT mock tests will also give you a realistic environment to test your knowledge.
 This will also help you prepare several new topics/ questions, which in turn will boost your confidence.